OmiBajja/Ft_Printf/README.md

 - `ft_putchar.c` - Writes a character to the standard output.
 - `ft_putstr.c` - Writes a string to the standard output.
 - `ft_putnbr.c` - Converts and prints an integer.
-- `ft_utoa.c` - Converts an unsigned integer to a string.
+- `ft_putnbr_upf.c` - Converts an unsigned integer to a string.
-- `ft_xtoa.c` - Converts a number to a hexadecimal string.
+- `ft_printaddress.c` - Converts a number to a hexadecimal string.

 </br>